 with the weight and coorintation given by $a_i\in X_*(T^d)$.
 We will call this hyperplane arrangement by $\mc A$.
 A choice of a different lift of $\a$, say $r'$, corresponds to a simultaneous translation of all hyperplanes in $\mc A$ by the vector $r'-r\in X_*(T^d)$.
 This arrangement uniquely defines the map $\iota:T^k \ra T^n$ along with the choice of $\alpha$ and we call by $\mf {HT}(\mc A)$ the corresponding hypertoric variety.

-An arrangement $\mc A$ is called {\em simple} if for every subset of $m$ hyperplanes in $\mc A$ their intersection has codimension $m$. \begin{rem} Here we use the convention that $\dim \emptyset = -\infty$ and so the codimension of any empty intersection is $+\infty$. \end{rem}
+An arrangement $\mc A$ is called {\em simple} if for every subset of $m$ hyperplanes in $\mc A$ their intersection has codimension $m$. \begin{rem} Here we use the convention that $\dim \emptyset = -\infty$, and so the codimension of any empty intersection is $+\infty$. \end{rem}

 An arrangement $\mc A$ is called {\em unimodular} if any collection of $d$ linearly independent weight-orientation vectors $\{a_{i_1},\ldots, a_{i_d}\}$ spans $X_*(T^d)$ over $\mb Z$.
-Note that the condition of being unimodular does not depend on the choice of character $\a$.
+Note that the condition of being unimodular does not depend on the choice of a character $\a$.
 If the arrangement is simple and unimodular, it is called {\em smooth}.
-The following theorem provides a reason for that:
+The following theorem explains why:

 \begin{thm}[\cite{BD}, Theorem 3.2] The variety $\mf M(\mc A)$ is smooth if and only if $\mc A$ is smooth. \end{thm}